HardlyDifficult/Crypto/TheAbyss.md

 ## Is The Abyss a Scam?

-Maybe.
-There seems to be more focus on the multilevel referrals and suggesting everyone involved is going to get rich than details about the tech.
+I don't think so, but there seems to be more focus on the multilevel referrals and suggesting everyone involved is going to get rich than details about the tech.
 It reads like a pyramid-scheme.

 ## Is This Project a Good Idea?